nanasaria/Full-Stack--Rocketseat/NodeJs/BancoDeDados-NodeJs/README.md

 SELECT * FROM products WHERE name LIKE '%Mo%'  -- contém 'Mo'

 -- Comparações
 SELECT * FROM products WHERE price > 300        -- maior que
+SELECT * FROM products WHERE price < 300        -- menor que
+SELECT * FROM products WHERE price >= 300       -- maior ou igual
+SELECT * FROM products WHERE price <= 300       -- menor ou igual
-SELECT * FROM products WHERE price <> 'Monitor' -- diferente
+SELECT * FROM products WHERE name <> 'Monitor'   -- diferente
 ```

 ### Operadores Lógicos